reduxjs/redux/docs/tutorials/essentials/part-4-using-data.md

 Redux action objects are required to have a `type` field, which is normally a descriptive string, and may also contain other fields with more information about what happened.
 By convention, we normally put the additional info in a field called `action.payload`, but it's up to us to decide what the `payload` field contains - it could be a string, a number, an object, an array, or something else.
 In this case, since we have three pieces of information we need, let's plan on having the `payload` field be an object with the three fields inside of it.
 That means the action object will look like `{type: 'posts/postUpdated', payload: {id, title, content}}`.

 By default, the action creators generated by `createSlice` expect you to pass in one argument, and that value will be put into the action object as `action.payload`.
 So, we can pass an object containing those fields as the argument to the `postUpdated` action creator.
+As with `postAdded`, this is an entire `Post` object, so we declare that the reducer argument is `action: PayloadAction<Post>`.

 We also know that the reducer is responsible for determining how the state should actually be updated when an action is dispatched.
 Given that, we should have the reducer find the right post object based on the ID, and specifically update the `title` and `content` fields in that post.